Rust-Libraries-Binaries/rust_gui_kit/README.md

+## Archived Repository
+This repository was a gift from me to the Rust and open-source community.
+It is no longer actively maintained and has been archived.
+Feel free to fork and continue development on your own.

 # rust_gui_kit

 **rust_gui_kit** is a cross-platform graphical user interface (GUI) framework for Rust.
 This library aims to simplify the creation of desktop applications that run smoothly on Windows, macOS, and Linux.
 With a simple API, rust_gui_kit provides developers with a basic platform on which to build GUIs.